KxSystems/docs/docs/ref/dotq.md

 .Q.MAP[]
 ```

-Added in V3.1, keeps partitions mapped to avoid the overhead of repeated file system calls during a `select`.
+Keeps partitions mapped to avoid the overhead of repeated file system calls during a `select`.
+(Since V3.1.)

 For use with partitioned HDBS, used in tandem with `\l dir`